 The results showed considerable variability in residue collection costs from year to year.
 The variability increases as input requirements increase.

 For the 200 Gg/a capacity the three locations are almost indistinguishable in terms of mean cost (~ 87 $ Mg-1).
-At 400 Gg/a, Edson is the low cost location (98.6 $ Mg-1).
-At 800 Gg/a, Whitecourt is clearly the low cost location (122 $ Mg-1).
+At 400 Gg/a, Edson is the low-cost location (98.6 $ Mg-1).
+At 800 Gg/a, Whitecourt is clearly the low-cost location (122 $ Mg-1).
 The average cost of supplying a 800 Gg/a plant is at least 40% greater than supplying a 200 Gg/a plant.

 Comparison with ag residue? amount and variability?
 [57]

-Perhaps it makes sense to transport to smaller plants (e.g. pellets), and then aggregate at a larger plant (e.g. ethanol).
+Perhaps it makes sense to transport to smaller plants (e.g., pellets), and then aggregate at a larger plant (e.g., ethanol).
 Pellets are cheaper to transport than comminuted biomass.

 Residue variability is an important source of risk for a forest residue-based biomass processing plant.
 Being dependent upon stemwood harvests for the generation of residues can lead to cost variability over the long operating life of a biomass processing plan, making it is important to have a comprehensive feedstock risk management program.
 If the conversion technology allows it, biorefineries could consider creating a portfolio of different sources of residues.
 Such a portfolio approach might consider locating the biorefinery where it could also access agricultural residues during periods when availability of forest residues is low.
 We plan to investigate feedstock portfolios in future research.

+OTHER POTENTIALLY USEFUL TIDBITS..
+I left these here as a reminder.

+The need to go outside its normal delivery zone in bad years is similar to a scenario in the agriculture residue feedstock supply literature, called the the “derisked” scenario, whereby a buffer area outside the normal supply zone is contracted to provide residues during years when residue supply is low [23].

+Modern biorefineries can expect to breakeven financially with delivered biomass costs of approximately $80 (US$60) Mg (Steeper 2021) [Steeper2021?] .
+Studies have shown that forest policy reforms could reduce delivered forest residue costs by incenting plantations of fast-growing tree species on lands close to pulpmill locations (Shooshtarian et al. 2021 [24], Anderson et al. 2012 [25]).
+Other important factors will be advances in biorefinery technology and increases in biofuel prices.
+In Canada, governments impact biofuel prices by setting renewable fuel mandates and paying subsidies for biofuel production (Campbell et al., 2016).
+The continuation of these mandates and subsidies will likely be an important factor for the emergence of a second-generation (“advanced”) biofuel sector.
+Also, the Government of Canada's Clean Fuel Standard, which is proposed to come into force in 2022 (Government of Canada, 2020), is expected to improve the economics of advanced biofuel production.

 Data availability